mind-yer-website/mind-yer-website.github.io/docs/backend/index.md

         ->('customers.password-reset')
         ->('customer-password-reset')

-### Functions
+### Functions / Methods

-  - Should use snake_case
+  - Should use snake_case or camelCase
+  - Should have a descriptive name that summarizes what the function does

           //correct
           function show_route()

-### Methods

-  - Should use camelCase

-  - Must use single words related to action

-        //example
-        store()
-        delete()
-        show()
-        index()
+          function showRoute()

 ### Repositories directory

-  -  all functions that needs to connect with the model should be added here.
+  - Repositories should be used to encapsulate the logic required to access data sources.
+  - Repositories are not required for every project, but if you find yourself repeating queries across multiple controllers, consider creating a repository.
+  - Use repositories by injecting them into the controller's constructor or method.

-  - please use BaseRepository.php file
+  - Sample of BaseRepository.php file

         <?php